I bet you have been in this situation…

 - Open: Opens that notification’s app as usual.

-- Dismiss / Restore: If the notification is there in your tray you can dismiss the notification.
-If you have dismissed that notification, you can bring it back, and there is no time limit or max count to it; only thing is that it can restore only the last 20 notifications (but again, you still have those logs there in the app!), which is more than enough I feel.
+- Restore: Accidentally dismissed a notification on your phone?
+FilterBox allows you to restore it back by just a press of a button!
+Also, there is no time limit or max count to it; only thing is that it can restore only the last 20 notifications (but again, you still have those logs there in the app!), which is more than enough I feel.

 - Add a rule: Will come to it